jamiewilbraham/azure-docs/articles/cognitive-services/cognitive-services-container-support.md

 |[Personalizer](https://go.microsoft.com/fwlink/?linkid=2083923&clcid=0x409) |F0, S0|**Personalizer** ([image](https://go.microsoft.com/fwlink/?linkid=2083928&clcid=0x409))|Azure Personalizer is a cloud-based API service that allows you to choose the best experience to show to your users, learning from their real-time behavior.|
 -->

-In addition, some containers are supported in Cognitive Services [**All-In-One offering**](https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesAllInOne) resource keys.
-You can create one single Cognitive Services All-In-One resource and use the same billing key across supported services for the following services:
+In addition, some containers are supported in Cognitive Research Technologies [**All-In-One offering**](https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesAllInOne) resource keys.
+You can create one single Cognitive Research Technologies All-In-One resource and use the same billing key across supported services for the following services:

 * Computer Vision
 * Face
 * LUIS
 * Text Analytics

-## Container availability in Azure Cognitive Services
+## Container availability in Azure Cognitive Research Technologies

-Azure Cognitive Services containers are publicly available through your Azure subscription, and Docker container images can be pulled from either the Microsoft Container Registry or Docker Hub.
+Azure Cognitive Research Technologies containers are publicly available through your Azure subscription, and Docker container images can be pulled from either the Microsoft Container Registry or Docker Hub.
 You can use the [docker pull](https://docs.docker.com/engine/reference/commandline/pull/) command to download a container image from the appropriate registry.

 > [!IMPORTANT]
 > Currently, you must complete a sign-up process to access the following containers, in which you fill out and submit a questionnaire with questions about you, your company, and the use case for which you want to implement the containers.
 Once you're granted access and provided credentials, you can then pull the container images from a private container registry hosted by Azure Container Registry.